amanshenoy/mesh-viewer/readme.md

 ## Usage

-A sample binary has been uploaded with the repo (compiled on x86 as a 64 bit application), but its unlikely that it would generally work.
+A sample binary has been uploaded with the repo (compiled on x86, as a 64 bit application), but its unlikely that it would generally work even on a system with the same configuration (try anyway, it just might).
 To compile in a device specific manner, you can create a Makefile using `cmake` (`CMakeLists.txt` given).
-After creating the Makefile using cmake and compiling the project, the binary is to be used with a single command line argument - the path to the `.obj` file to display.
+After creating the Makefile using cmake and making/compiling the project, the binary is to be used with a single command line argument - the path to the `.obj` file to display.

     >>> object-viewer objects/car.obj